-The business administration program also offers an Associate of Science in Business Administration degree.
-This option is designed for those students who want a short-term program, enabling them to enter business management positions, to advance in their current career path, or to provide a seamless transition into the Bachelor of Science in Business Administration program.
+The business program also offers an Associate of Science in CSM Business as well.
+This option is designed for those students who want a short term program, enabling them to enter business management positions, to advance in their current career path, or to provide a seamless transition into the Bachelor of Science in CSM Business.

-Non-business students may pursue a minor in Business Administration, which, by providing knowledge of the business aspect of their profession, complements any other major.
+Non-business students may pursue a minor in Business, which, by providing knowledge of the business aspect of their profession, complements any other major.

-Business Administration Minor

-BUS 101, 323, 334 AND 9 HOURS FROM ACC, ECO OR BUS
+Business: Analytics and Strategic Communication Minor BUS 101, 323, 334 AND 9 HOURS FROM BUS